 The School of Engineering & Technology offers scholarship awards for incoming junior-level transfer students and continuing undergraduate majors.
 The application review process for the SET undergraduate scholarships occurs in the summer.
-Descriptions of the awards available can be found below.
+Descriptions of the undergraduate scholarships can be found below.
 Award amounts are dependent on the funds available in a given year.
 Not all scholarships may be awarded annually.

 Information on the CyberCorps®: Scholarship for Service (PhD in Computer Science and Systems, MCL and IT students eligible only) and graduate fellowships can also be found on this page.

 For additional scholarship opportunities, the Office of Student Fellowships and Awards maintains information on nationally competitive scholarships, including industry awards for computing and engineering students, and other scholarships available to UWT students.
 The Office of Financial Aid also provides a list of UWT Scholarships available to incoming freshmen, transfer students, and current UWT students.